Last updated: September 23rd, 2023

-(There are also some great chino- and slack-style pants for bike commuting, but we’ll cover those another time, and stick to classic jeans for today.)
+(There are also some great chino- and slack-style pants for bike commuting, but we’ll sticking to classic jeans for today.)

 First, it doesn’t stretch enough for the range of motion most cyclists use.
 That means slim, stylish cuts are basically out of the question.
 Or, at the very least, pedaling and saddle pressure create a lot of tension that leads to fraying and holes in the crotch.

 That tight, constricting feel gets worse on bikes with more forward-leaning posture, like a typical road bike or even sportier hybrids.
 It feels similar to doing squats or lunges in jeans, which is seldom pleasant.

 Second, cotton denim is miserable when wet.
 Wet fabric sticks to your skin, which makes the lack of stretch even more noticeable.
 It also gets heavy, and takes an eternity to dry, to boot.

 Long story short: dashing a mile or two around town in jeans is just fine, but more than that, and you’ll start wishing for a better option.